sjentsch/lsjDocs/Ch04/Ch04_Descriptives_5.rst

 .. math:: z_i = \frac{X_i - \bar{X}}{\hat\sigma}

-So, going back to the grumpiness data, we can now transform Dani’s raw grumpiness into a standardised grumpiness score.
+So, going back to the grumpiness data, we can now transform Dani’s raw grumpiness into a standardised grumpiness score:

 .. math:: z = \frac{35 - 17}{5} = 3.6